zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\backsimeq -\frac{ \psi_n'(x) }{ \xi_n'(x) }.
 $$

-If this assumption fails, then the values of the coefficients must be exchanged:
+If this assumption fails, then the expressions of the coefficients must be interchanged:

 $$ \tag{18.15}
   	a_{n}'(\omega)